Harvs/PDF-Tools/DeveloperGuide.md

 ### Local Testing (Java and UI Components)

-For quick iterations and development of Java backend, JavaScript, and UI components, you can run and test Stirling-PDF locally without Docker.
+For quick iterations and development of Java backend, JavaScript, and UI components, you can run and test PDF Tools locally without Docker.
 This approach allows you to work on and verify changes to:

 - Java backend logic
 - RESTful API endpoints